WMFong0/Python-Weather-Report-System/README.md

 ## Edge cases handled
   - When the 1-3 nearest automatic weather stations are not working/ under maintenance.
-    - I kindly believe that this is more than enough to solve the daily maintenance (or more than daily, etc., large-scale area electricity outage).
+    - I kindly believe that this is more than enough to solve the daily maintenance (or more than daily, etc., large-scaled electricity outage).
 It will still be able to show the 4th nearest automatic weather station (Somewhere around Yuen Long).
 A short notice will notify the user that the stations located in Tuen Mun are not available.
   - HTTP request error, any sort of API request error
   - Full maintenance of HKO's system.
 Won't break the whole program at least